Cookbook

 // v2 only

-let store = await zarr.withConsolidated(rawStore, { format: "v2" });
+let store = await zarr.withConsolidatedMetadata(rawStore, { format: "v2" });

 // v3 only

-let store = await zarr.withConsolidated(rawStore, { format: "v3" });
+let store = await zarr.withConsolidatedMetadata(rawStore, { format: "v3" });

 // try v3 first, fall back to v2

-let store = await zarr.withConsolidated(rawStore, { format: ["v3", "v2"] });TIP
+let store = await zarr.withConsolidatedMetadata(rawStore, { format: ["v3", "v2"] });TIP

-let store = await zarr.tryWithConsolidated(
+let store = await zarr.withMaybeConsolidatedMetadata(

 new zarr.FetchStore("https://localhost:8080/data.zarr"),